mpmms/tarebar/README.md

 Thank you for use it.

-My Email Address: mpmms@outlook.com
+My Email Address: mpmms@outlook.com(Mohammad Parsa Mortazavi)

-My Helper(A little Help!)
-Email Address:
+My Helper(Not helpful) Email Address:(Aliakbar Mohammadi Saaei)